 - If diaper rashes continue to appear, try changing diaper brands.
 Some super-absorbent varieties pull moisture out of the skin, which might be too harsh for your baby.

 - Let your child spend a few minutes every day naked to let air flow through the area.
-If the rash is really bad, let him spend a majority of the day without a diaper or wearing very loose undergarments.
-(Keep him over an easy-to-clean surface.)
+If the rash is really bad, let them spend a majority of the day without a diaper or wearing very loose undergarments.
+(Keep them over an easy-to-clean surface.)

 - Use an ointment during diaper changes that forms a barrier on the skin, like petroleum jelly, lanolin, or white zinc oxide.